[Amazon FSx for NetApp ONTAP] Tried delivering audit logs of administrative activities to CloudWatch Logs using a Syslog VPC endpoint

 The write terminated midway.

-Checking the EMS events, an event was indeed generated due to the disk full condition.
+Checking the EMS events, it was confirmed that an event was indeed generated due to the disk-full condition.

 Time Node Severity Event